Our Governance

 Members elect the advisory council, decide on annual accounts and approve any changes to statutes.

-The FAIR SHARE Action Circle is a group of six feminist leaders from diverse backgrounds, nationalities and ages and with strong competencies in women’s rights, movement building and advocacy.
-The Action Circle represents, develops and drives FAIR SHARE of Women Leaders’ vision to establish feminist leadership as the new paradigm for the social impact sector.
-The Executive Director is part of the Action Circle and works closely with its members on collective advocacy and initiatives.
+The FAIR SHARE Action Circle was a key governance body that played a crucial role in shaping the organisation’s development.
+Comprising six feminist leaders from diverse backgrounds, nationalities, and age groups, the group brought deep expertise in women’s rights, movement building, and advocacy.
+It served as a driving force behind FAIR SHARE of Women Leaders’ vision to establish feminist leadership as the new standard in the social impact sector.
+The Executive Director Helene Wolf was part of the Action Circle, collaborating closely with its members on collective advocacy and strategic initiatives.
+As FAIR SHARE evolved and established an advisory council, the Action Circle was dissolved in 2024.

 We also thank our Leadership Forum, a group of visionary women who supported the set-up of FAIR SHARE in the very first stages with advice, feedback and encouragement.